 “aerial work” means an aircraft operation in which an aircraft is used for specialised services such as agriculture, construction, photography, surveying, observation and patrol, search and rescue, and aerial advertisement;

+“Aircraft security check” means an inspection of the interior of an aircraft to which passengers may have had access and an inspection of the hold for the purposes of discovering suspicious objects, weapons, explosives or other dangerous devices, articles and substances.

+“Aircraft security search” means a thorough inspection of the interior and exterior of the aircraft for the purpose of discovering suspicious objects, weapons, explosives or other dangerous devices, articles or substances.

 “airport” means a defined area on land or water, including any buildings, installations and equipment, intended to be used either wholly or in part for arrival, departure and surface movement of aircraft and includes an aerodrome;